shrine-maiden-heavy-industries/torii-hdl/CONTRIBUTING.md

 * When contributing to Torii and interacting with people in/around the project be sure to keep in mind the [Code Of Conduct].
 * We have a strict [AI usage policy], so be sure to read that.

-Now that we've got that out of the way, there are a few ways to contribute, the first two are by either [reporting issues] or [suggesting features], these two will likely be the more common way users wish to contribute.
+Now that we've got that out of the way, there are a few ways to contribute.
+The first two are by either [reporting issues] or [suggesting features], which we actively encourage users and developers alike to do - we can't fix what we don't know about and we can't implement what we don't realise users want, making this a fantastic way to contribute.
 The next two are working on [development and testing] or on the [documentation].

 No matter what it is you are looking to contribute, we would love to get you involved!
 The detailed instructions for each of them are outlined in their own sections below.